ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 ## Projects and Git

-You can use either RStudio's git integration or the command line (via SSH) to manage CCAO git repositories.
-If you are unfamiliar with git or RStudio's git integration, watch [this webinar](https://www.rstudio.com/resources/webinars/managing-part-2-github-and-rstudio/) and/or [Learn git branching]([url](https://learngitbranching.js.org/)).
+You can use the command line (via SSH) or the git integration in RStudio/Positron to manage CCAO git repositories.
+If you are unfamiliar with git or RStudio's git integration, watch [this webinar](https://www.rstudio.com/resources/webinars/managing-part-2-github-and-rstudio/) and/or learn interactively using [Learn git branching](https://learngitbranching.js.org/).

 Additionally, the Data Department often uses RStudio's projects feature to manage environments and switch between contexts.